Nextiva / Blog / VoIP

 With the rise of VoIP, cloud-based PABX solutions have emerged.
 These systems use cloud infrastructure rather than on-premise hardware.

 Cloud-based PBX systems are better.
-They can have a limitless number of lines or extensions.
-The internet protocol also allows multimedia communications.
+They can have a limitless number of lines or extensions, and the Internet protocol also allows multimedia communications.

 Key Features of PABX Systems